loiccoyle/tinyticker/startup_scripts/README.md

 # Startup Scripts

-This folder contains scripts that can be uploaded onto a Raspberry Pi to running `Tinyticker` to enable extra functionality.
+This folder contains scripts that can be uploaded onto a Raspberry Pi running `Tinyticker` to enable extra functionality.
 They will be run as the `tinyticker-web` web interface starts up.

 To upload files on the Raspberry Pi, head over to [`http://tinyticker.local/startup`](http://tinyticker.local/startup) and drop the files there.